Many people used to think that it was impossible to write superior quality content while getting top ranking on Google at the same time.

 Meta Keyword Description Tag

-More important tricks for you keywords to make sure that your superior quality content ranks high
+More important tricks for your keywords to make sure that your superior quality content ranks high

-1) Make sure you place your keyword phrase in your header and near the beginning of your post, as well as near the end or right at the end or the last paragraph.
+1) Make sure you place your keyword phrase in your header and near the beginning of your post, as well as near the end or right at the end of the last paragraph.

 2) Make sure you use your main keywords as an anchor text that will link to another internal page of your blog or site.